 With the LA Phil, Brandon has performed at Walt Disney Concert Hall, and at the Hollywood Bowl, under conductors Gustavo Dudamel, Karina Canellakis, and Ludovic Morlot.
 Brandon has toured the U.S. and Europe with ICE, appearing at Brooklyn Academy of Music (BAM), the Museum of Contemporary Art (Chicago), the Park Avenue Armory (NYC), and the Huddersfield Contemporary Music Festival in England.
 His live performances with ICE have been heard worldwide on BBC Radio 3.
 Brandon's debut album featuring works by Aho, Bach, Boulez, and Prokofiev will be released by Haenssler Classics this autumn.

 Brandon is a graduate of the Oberlin Conservatory of Music at Oberlin College.
-He received his Master of Music degree from the Manhattan School of Music, and was winner of the school's Concerto Competition.
-At the invitation of Sophie Cherrier, Brandon studied abroad in France at the Conservatoire de Paris (Conservatoire National Supérieur de Musique de Paris).
+He received his Master of Music degree from the Manhattan School of Music, and won the Manhattan School of Music's Concerto Competition.
+At the invitation of Sophie Cherrier, Brandon continued his studies in France at the Conservatoire de Paris (Conservatoire National Supérieur de Musique de Paris).